chrisfernandes18/Command-Line-MAL/README.md

 ![Output for Black Clover](assets/images/output.png)

+### CSV Capabilities
+Can make a new csv file or append to an existing file, given the filepath and name of the file.
+It holds the information that is displayed in the output.

 ### Coming Soon
-Ability to make a new csv file if one does not exist, or use an existing csv file, that holds a list of anime that one has searched and wanted to keep its information.
+Ability to order the csv file in alphabetical order.